 - E-commerce and online grocery are expected to generate more demand for large warehouses as pandemic has changed the shopping habits of customers and this is likely to stay post pandemic.

-- With the increase in the market share of e-commerce players, many retailers are repurposing themselves are distribution centers, which ever-growing pressure on delivery lead time and costs associated these new distribution centers would see a spike in demand as this helps e-commerce players achieve hyperlocal fulfillment.
+- With the increase in the market share of e-commerce players, many retailers are repurposing themselves are distribution centres, which ever-growing pressure on delivery lead time and costs associated these new distribution centres would see a spike in demand as this helps e-commerce players achieve hyperlocal fulfilment.

 - As the pressure on sustainability is going up the demand generated due to reverse logistics is expected to go up.